liorgonnen/boids.kt/README.md

 Early work in progress but all the basic steering behaviors (separation, cohesion, alignment) and basic collision avoidance have already been implemented

 ![Demo](readme/Boids2.gif)

+If you want to get started with 3D graphics using Kotlin JS and three.js, take a look at my [kotlin-three-js-starter](https://github.com/liorgonnen/kotlin-three-js-starter) project